sbb-design-systems/lyne-components/src/elements/teaser-hero/readme.md

 ```

 Optionally, you can add an overlapping `sbb-chip-label` by wrapping the `sbb-image` in a `figure` tag (see [sbb-image doc](/docs/elements-sbb-image--docs#utility%classes)).
+If the `sbb-chip-label` should appear on top of the red panel (e.g. on small screens), you need to set a `z-index` on the `sbb-chip-label`.
+Otherwise, it stays behind the red panel.

 ```html
 <sbb-teaser-hero href="https://www.sbb.ch">